 All that coziness may get Lamont a win in Connecticut, but it comes at a price for the Democratic Party.
 This week, Hamsher had to issue an apology

 No platform, but plenty of blackface?
 It may be the Democratic Party of the future.

 This Democratic primary run-off could see the Capitol Police’s least favorite Congresswoman sent back to the Peach State.
 Cynthia McKinney finds herself in a run-off against a former Dekalb County Commissioner, and running scared.

-The incumbent Congresswoman planned to run more than 200 TV ads per day for the last five days before the election.
+The incumbent Congresswoman planned to run more than 200 TV ads per day

 McKinney came out slightly ahead of Johnson in the first primary, garnering 47 percent to his 44, but she’s fighting for a majority this time with the public opinion tide turning against her.

 An early August poll showed Johnson with a 15-point lead over McKinney.